Go to University of Chicago Medicine Home

 Maria completed her undergraduate studies Washington University in St. Louis, receiving a bachelor’s degree in Anthropology and Biology.
 In college, she developed her passion for working with Latinx communities through her work at Casa de Salud and at Nurses for Newborns.
 After graduation, María spent a year in Guatemala working with an NGO that promotes health and educational equity for individuals with disabilities.
 She then embarked her Global Health Corps fellowship at Community Pediatric Programs of Montefiore in the South Bronx, where she worked to facilitate access to medical care and legal services for children and immigrants.

-In medical school, Maria was the Chair of the Dean’s Council, serving a liaison between school leadership and the student body.
+In medical school, María was the Chair of the Dean’s Council, serving a liaison between school leadership and the student body.
 She also served as co-president of the Latinx Medical Student Association.
 In this role, she supported various COVID-19 relief efforts for Spanish speaking communities in Chicago, and launched an anti-racism reading program for incoming first year medical students.
 Under the mentorship of Dr. Julie Chor, she is conducting an interview study to understand the experiences of LGBTQ individuals with the first pelvic exam.
 To honor her service, María was selected as the 2020 Valerie Bowman Jarrett Scholar in Medical Education.
+María is now a resident physician at The University of California – San Francisco.

 Robert Sanchez, MD